Parents Mourning Children in Torah and Tanach

 Rebbe Yohanan (not to be confused with Rabbi Yohanan Ben Zakkai) was a student of the famous Rebbe Yehuda HaNasi in the second century.
 He was Rosh Yeshiva in the Torah academy at Teveriah for eighty years and taught hundreds of students.
 Rebbi Yohanan had ten sons all of whom passed away in his lifetime.
 As a remembrance, he would carry around the tooth of his tenth son.
 While traveling around Israel, he would comfort those mourning a child by showing them this tooth.
 (Berachot 5b)

-What Do We Learn From the Suffering of Others?
+What Do We Learn From the Child Loss of Other People?

 When we learn about others who have suffered greater than we have, we become less self focused and more “other” focused.
 Hopefully this will lead us to caring about and performing acts of kindness for other people who have lost loved ones.
 I’m not the first person who has lost a child.
 Unfortunately, I won’t be the last.
 We pray for Mashiach to come, when G-d will “wipe the tears from every face” and parents will no longer bury their children.